racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/CreateExtension.md

 #Creating and Testing an Extension

-In this section we show you step by step how you can create a PyLabs extension.
+In this section we show you step by step how you can create a Pylabs extension.
 A simple Hello World application is used as example.

 ##1.
 Creating the Extension Files
-A first step to create a PyLabs extension is to create the extension files.
+A first step to create a Pylabs extension is to create the extension files.

 1. Go to `/opt/qbase5/lib/pylabs/extensions` and create a directory in it, for example `demo`.
 2. Create the file `extension.cfg` and add the following content: